-Compare the 2021 Jeep Cherokee Latitude Plus vs Altitude - What is the Difference?
+Compare the 2021 Jeep Cherokee Latitude Plus vs Altitude Trims.
+What is the difference?

 Think of the Altitude as a restyling of the Latitude Plus.
 It blacks out the vehicle's trim accents.
 For example, the Cherokee Altitude's grille accents are black instead of chrome.
 Additionally, the Altitude replaces the blue stitching on the Latitude Plus's bucket seats with black thread.

 The Altitude sports gloss-black wheels, too.
 Notably, while the Latitude Plus has 17-inch wheels, the Altitude's measure 18 inches.
 This size boost gives the vehicle more stability.